ice-csic-astroexotic/ML-Poppyns/docs/index.md

 * The `example_simulation_magrot_det` subfolder contains the results of a simulation of magneto-rotational evolution and detection of a population of neutron stars obtained by running the script `pypopsyn/simulator/simulate_population_magrot_det.py`.

-* The `example_posterior_samples_harmonic` subfolder contains unnormalized posterior samples from snle training to be used with the Harmonic package for model comparison.

 * The `observations` subfolder contains catalogs with observed data.